mijdavis2/upstream/README.md

 ## Develop

 > This project was generated with [electron-vue](https://github.com/SimulatedGREG/electron-vue) using [vue-cli](https://github.com/vuejs/vue-cli).
 Documentation about the original structure can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).

+This project utilizes vuex for state storage and GitHub's [primer-css framework](primercss.io) as a styling base.

 ### Requirements